alexis-menendez/Module-12-Crafted-by-Alex/instructions/instructions.md

 Being a web developer means being part of a community.
 You need a place to share your projects, whether you're applying for jobs, freelancing, or collaborating with other developers.

 # React Portfolio
-Now that you’ve completed multiple projects, you’ll create a portfolio using React.
+Now that you’ve completed multiple projects, you’ll create a portfolio using React & Vite.
 This will help you stand out from developers whose portfolios don’t use the latest technologies.
 For this challenge, you’ll deploy your application to Netlify.
 Follow the instructions in activity 27-Evr_Git-Deploy to create a build that you can deploy.

 # User Story